EMPAT94/empat94.github.io/_gs/tutorial.md

 ···

 "In front," Divin whispered under his breath.
 Everyone turned and looked in the direction our path was heading.
 There I saw yellow eyes surrounded by dark fur.
 The eyes were reflecting the glow of Betty who was hovering behind us.
 Nothing else could be seen in the fog.
 I gulped unconsciously at the ghastly scene.
 Once the creature saw that our attention was pinned on it, it made a low guttural growl and vanished again.
-'Fu+ker is playing cat and mouse with us!'
+'Fucker is toying with us!'

 "A black panther," Divin whispered.
 I noticed his voice quiver a bit.
 "It's baiting us," I grunted.
 "What's our plan?"
 Carol murmured.
 No one answered for a few seconds.
 Gears were turning in everyone's brains.
 'It is not as powerful as the crocodiles, so it cannot one-shot us - at least I hope so.
 It is however faster, stronger, and stealthier than everything else we have faced before.
 Also, this forest feels like its home terrain.
 It's too fast for me to cast a spell-chain.
 Only close-quarter weapons have a chance, but it uses hit-and-run tactics.
 We can only defend for now.'
 "We can only defend for now," I said out loud.
 No one responded, but they all held their weapons tighter.